Project3CITM/CulverinEngine-Project3/issue_template.md

-- Annex (In case you don't know which Priority to put):
+- Annex (In case you don't know which Priority to put or know more about status of the issue):

+  Status: Marks in which condition is the issue.

+  A new issue should be "New", then when the issue is processed, a new status will be set.
+(Duplicated, Wontfix, Could not reproduce, Need more information, Rejected)

   Priority: Indicates the urgency with which it needs to be fixed.

     P1 (Critical): Entire functionality is blocked and no testing can proceed as a result of this.